mm3509/b9122/1-guides/faq.md

 <img src="../.img/manual-grading.png">

+You can see these on Gradescope, on the right tab, under the passed tests, at the very bottom.

-You can see this part at the bottom of the right tab on Gradescope.
-The first test on Gradescope explains how those percentage deductions apply to your grading cap, for example:
+The first test for exams explains how those percentage deductions apply to your grading cap, for example:

 ```
 Your grading cap is 46.07.